 Here is a summary of the details to consider when buying a snowboard.

 - Flex Pattern: The flex pattern refers to how flexible the snowboard is.
-A flexible snowboard is better for butter and rail tricks, while a stiffer flexing snowboard is better for carving and jumping.
+A flexible snowboard is better for butter and rail tricks and beginners, while a stiffer flexing snowboard is better for carving and jumping or advanced riders who want to carve with precision.

 - Board Category Style: There are four different types of snowboards available on the market today: Freestyle (also called Park), Freeride, All-Mountain, and Powder Boards.
 Read our guide to the different types of snowboards to learn more about the benefits of each style.